mmc41/VALJOGen/README.md

 The VALJOGen project can be used to generate Java 7/8+ style value classes from annotated Java interfaces.

 The project consist of 4 modules:
 - Annotations (all source-level, with no dependencies).
 It's jar file is not normally used by 3rd party projects unless one want to compile code using the annotations without the annotation processor.
+For details refer to the extensive JavaDoc comments on the [annotation sources](valjogen-annotations/src/main/java/com/fortyoneconcepts/valjogen/annotations).
 - The annotation processor and related tests.
 It's jar file embeds all annotations along with a few dependencies.
 - Integration tests.
-- Examples
+- Examples.
+Where to look for detailed examples of how to use some of the more powerful features of the annotation processor.

 #1.
 VALJOGen FEATURES